-A tandem page is a donation page where two or more organizations can work together to raise money on the same page.
+A Tandem page is a Donation Page where two or more organizations can fundraise together through a single page.
 Anedot allows these funds to be conduited, or given directly.

 Here are the benefits of Anedot tandem pages:

 Teamwork - Fundraising is a team sport where nonprofits, political campaigns, and other organizations often work to help each other for a common cause.
-Anedot tandem pages can be used by any Anedot customer to raise money in partnership with others.
+Anedot Tandem pages can be used by any Anedot customer to raise money jointly.

-No additional reporting headaches - Anedot tandem pages do not use a conduit PAC or other entities.
+No additional reporting headaches - Anedot Tandem pages do not use a conduit PAC or other entities.
 All contributions are direct contributions, just like a typical donation.
 They are direct contributions to your account.
-That means federal, state, and action organizations can all use tandem and partner together as long as the law in your state allows it.
+That means different types of organizations can all use Tandem as long as the law in your state allows it.
 For State and Local political candidates: Please confirm with your state or local regulatory body that this feature can be used.

 Authority Lines - Each account will need its authority/paid for by line or legal language on the page.
 This information should be included in the Fund Disclaimer for each Fund created in Settings>Finance>Funds.

 Fundraising across account types - There are no limitations on Anedot accounts using Tandem pages across different types of accounts (federal, state, local, etc).
 Still, each Anedot account is responsible for following the laws in their state.
 We recommend Tandem pages adhere to the account with the most strict rules.
 For example, if a federal candidate is on a Tandem page with a state candidate, then the page should not request or accept corporate contributions.
 The federal account would have to return those contributions just like they would if they received a check.